Bobby Schiffer. Biography of Bobby Fisher

 Young Fisher plays against John Collins

-Among chess players, Fischer was highly respected for his outstanding successes, although they were condemned for his extravagance.
-Commentators noted that Fischer, while demanding ideal conditions and higher fees, actually did a lot to improve tournament life and improve the well-being of leading chess players.
-For example, thanks to Fischer's requests, the size of the prize fund of the World Chess Championship match increased significantly.
-On this occasion, Boris Spassky joked: "Fischer is our trade union."
+Among chess players, Fischer was highly respected for his outstanding successes, although he was condemned for his extravagance.
+Commentators noted that Fischer, demanding ideal conditions and increasing fees, in fact, did a lot to improve tournament life and increase the well-being of leading chess players.
+For example, thanks to Fischer's requests, the size of the prize fund for the World Chess Championship match has increased significantly.
+On this occasion, Boris Spassky joked: “Fischer is our trade union.”
 Fischer himself said: “I will ensure that chess is treated with no less respect than boxing.
-No matter how much Muhammad Ali asks for his next speech, I will demand more.
+No matter how much Muhammad Ali asks for his next performance, I will demand more.”

-It was reported that for some time Fisher was a member of the religious sect "World Church of the Creator", but after the end of the world predicted by its leaders did not take place, he left the sect.
-In an interview, he spoke of the leaders of the sect as "terrible hypocrites", called them "dishonest people who only think how to take money."
+It was reported that for some time Fischer was a member of the religious sect “Worldwide Church of the Creator,” but after the end of the world predicted by its leaders did not take place, he left the sect.
+In an interview, he spoke of the leaders of the sect as “terrible hypocrites” and called them “dishonest people who only think about how to take money.”

-After winning the match, Fischer was not allowed to return to the US.
-In addition to being accused of violating the Yugoslav embargo, he was also charged by the tax authorities; for non-payment of taxes since 1976, including the tax on the fee of the last match, he was threatened with a fine of 250 thousand dollars.
+After winning the match, Fischer was not allowed to return to the United States.
+In addition to being accused of violating the Yugoslav embargo, he was also charged by the tax department; for non-payment of taxes since 1976, including the tax on the fee of the last match, he was threatened with a fine of 250 thousand dollars.
 For some time Fischer lived in Hungary, in Budapest.
-In 1994, he broke up with Zita Raicani, but he met and became a friend of the family of sisters Judit and Zsuzsa Polgar, also young chess players.
-In 1996, Fischer presented to the public his invented chess 960.
-Then significant changes took place in Fischer's life again: he suddenly broke with his Hungarian acquaintances and moved to live in the East.
-In the Philippines, he met a 20-year-old local native, who in 2000 gave birth to his daughter, Jinky Ong (however, Fisher did not communicate with this woman or with her daughter afterwards).
-Fischer mostly lived in Japan with his old girlfriend Miyoko Watai, a Japanese chess player whom he met back in the 1970s.
-In 2000, Fischer was even in America; he had come there illegally, through Canada, to attend his sister's funeral.
-Although all the previous charges remained on him, the special services did nothing, or simply did not know about his arrival.
+In 1994, he broke up with Zita Rajcsani, but he met and became a friend of the family of sisters Judit and Zsuzsa Polgar, also young chess players.
+In 1996, Fischer presented to the public the chess 960 he had invented.
+Then significant changes occurred in Fischer’s life again: he unexpectedly broke up with his Hungarian acquaintances and moved to live in the East.
+In the Philippines, he met a 20-year-old local woman, who in 2000 gave birth to his daughter, Jinkee Ong (however, Fischer subsequently did not communicate with either this woman or her daughter).
+Fischer lived mainly in Japan with his old friend Miyoko Watai, a Japanese chess player whom he met back in the 1970s.
+In 2000, Fischer was even in America; he came there illegally, through Canada, for his sister’s funeral.
+Although all the previous charges remained against him, the special services did nothing, or simply did not know about his arrival.

 After 2000

-The case dragged on.
-Fisher spent 8 months in prison, during which time he managed to propose to Miyoko to marry him and enter into a marriage contract with her.
-Montenegro, Germany and Iceland declared their readiness to grant citizenship to Fischer, and on March 24, 2005 he was deported to Iceland.
-Before flying out of Japan, Fischer told reporters that he believed his arrest was a kidnapping, repeated the accusations against Bush and Koizumi, and said they "should be hanged as war criminals."
+The matter dragged on.
+Fischer spent 8 months in prison, during which time he managed to propose to Miyoko to marry him and enter into a prenuptial agreement with her.
+Montenegro, Germany and Iceland declared their willingness to grant Fischer citizenship, and he was deported to Iceland on 24 March 2005.
+Before flying out of Japan, Fischer told reporters he believed his arrest was a kidnapping, repeated accusations against Bush and Koizumi and said they "should be hanged as war criminals."

-After being deported from Japan, Fischer lived in Reykjavik, Iceland.
+After being deported from Japan, Fischer lived in Iceland, in Reykjavik.
 In November 2007, he was hospitalized with kidney failure.
-Fischer was offered an operation, but he refused.
-This disease, apparently, caused the death on January 17, 2008 of the legendary and most mysterious chess player of the 20th century.
+Fischer was offered surgery, but he refused.
+This illness, apparently, was the cause of the death of the legendary and most mysterious chess player of the 20th century on January 17, 2008.
 He was buried in Iceland, in the cemetery of the Catholic parish of the town of Selfoss, 50 km from Reykjavik.
-The funeral, at the request of Fischer himself, was modest, attended only by a few of his Icelandic friends and Miyoko Watai.
+The funeral, according to Fischer's own wishes, was modest, attended only by a few of his Icelandic friends and Miyoko Watai.

 Characteristics of creative manner

-He was distinguished by his extraordinary capacity for work, fanatical devotion to chess, encyclopedic knowledge.
+He was distinguished by his extraordinary capacity for work, fanatical devotion to chess, and encyclopedic knowledge.
 Fischer was an outstanding researcher of the opening and enriched chess theory with many developments.
-Fischer began the vast majority of his games with the king's pawn move 1.е4, brilliantly playing both open openings (including the king's gambit!), and semi-closed ones.
-Known so-called.
-"Fischer Defense" in the King's Gambit (1.e4 e5 2.f4 ef 3.Kf3 d6).
-Fischer's successes in the exchange variation of the Spanish game made this ramification of the popular opening fashionable for a long time to come.
-With Black, Fischer fought for the initiative, playing in response to 1.e4 most often the Sicilian Defense (most often the Najdorf Variation), and on 1.d4 the King's Indian Defense and the Grunfeld Defense.
-In the match with Spassky (1972), Fischer appeared transformed - his debut arsenal was enriched with new thoroughly worked out openings.
+Fischer began the vast majority of his games with the king's pawn move 1.e4, brilliantly playing both open openings (including the King's Gambit!) and half-closed openings.
+Known so-called "Fischer Defense" in the King's Gambit (1.e4 e5 2.f4 ef 3.Kf3 d6).
+Fischer's successes in the exchange variation of the Spanish game made this branch of the popular opening fashionable for a long time.
+With Black, Fischer fought for the initiative, playing in response to 1.e4 most often the Sicilian Defense (most often the Najdorf Variation), and to 1.d4 the King's Indian Defense and the Grunfeld Defense.
+In the match with Spassky (1972), Fischer appeared transformed - his opening arsenal was enriched with new, thoroughly developed principles.

-Fischer managed to follow not only the men's competitions, he also studied the games from the women's tournaments, trying to find a "fresh" idea there as well.
-He read specialized literature in Russian, Serbo-Croatian, Spanish, German.
-In his youth, Fischer himself called himself a follower of the Soviet chess school, from which he took his best achievements.
+Fischer managed to follow not only the men's competitions, he also studied games from women's tournaments, trying to find a “fresh” idea there too.
+He read specialized literature in Russian, Serbo-Croatian, Spanish, German languages.
+In his youth, Fischer called himself a follower of the Soviet chess school, from which he took the best achievements.

 Grandmaster A. Suetin characterized Fischer’s creative style as follows:

-A distinctive feature of Fischer's game is the remarkable clarity, concreteness, rationality of thinking.
-Even the strongest grandmasters in search over the board are not alien to hobbies: tempting, unrealistic; but fantastic continuations can prevent them from calculating the variations correctly.
-But when you study Fischer's game (even in blitz games!), one gets the impression that he coldly, without hesitation, automatically discards all these beauties.
-But all efforts are directed to finding the truth.
+A distinctive feature of Fischer's playing is its remarkable clarity, concreteness, and rationality of thinking.
+Even the strongest grandmasters are no strangers to hobbies in search of the board: tempting, unrealistic; but fantastic continuations may prevent them from calculating their options correctly.
+But when you study Fischer’s game (even in blitz games!), you get the impression that he coldly, without hesitation, automatically discards all these beauties.
+But he directs all his efforts to finding the truth.

-Other commentators also noted in Fischer's game the amazing clarity, concreteness of thinking and rare sportiness: he strove only for victory, but at the same time did not violate the principles of positional struggle.
-If his games ended in a draw, this meant that all the resources to achieve victory were really exhausted.
-Fischer was not a modernist in chess, like Tal or Larsen, he gravitated toward “pure”, clear chess, but this did not make his game dry and boring.
-Anatoly Karpov, describing Fischer's contribution to chess, said: "I don't know anyone else in the history of chess to whom our game would be so indebted."
+Other commentators also noted in Fischer's game amazing clarity, concrete thinking and rare sportsmanship: he strived only for victory, but did not violate the principles of positional struggle.
+If his games ended in a draw, it meant that all resources to achieve victory were truly exhausted.
+Fischer was not a modernist in chess, like Tal or Larsen, he gravitated towards “pure”, clear chess, but this did not make his game dry and boring.
+Anatoly Karpov, characterizing Fischer’s contribution to chess, said: “I don’t know anyone else in the history of chess to whom our game would owe so much.”

 Year Tournament + - = Result Place